-

 was actually packing his kit away as I jumped the rail and pushed

-past any elderly person blocking my path.
+past any elderly person blocking my exit route.

 -